Jinfeng-Xu/FKAN-GCF/README.md

 This is the Pytorch implementation for our FourierKAN-GCF [paper](https://arxiv.org/abs/2406.01034):

->FourierKAN-GCF: Fourier Kolmogorov-Arnold Network - An Effective and Efficient Feature Transformation for Graph Collaborative Filtering
+>Enhancing Graph Collaborative Filtering with FourierKAN Feature Transformation

 ## Discussion